uncaged-coder/work_log_fit/README.md

 # Warning

-I did this application in one week, in my freetime, and without any knowledge of flutter and dart.
+I did the main part of this application in one week, in my free time, and without any knowledge of flutter and dart.
 So I did this to learn, and after one week, i can clearly see that it could be simpler.
-One day, I will maybe rewrite it and make it simpler later, but in the mean time, this version is working fine on linux.
-Yes, I didnt yet try it on android, but it should work.

 # Everkinetic image